MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/outlook/overview-new-outlook.md

 ## Architecture

 The new Outlook for Windows, built upon modern service architecture, is inspired by the Outlook web experience.
-It operates within a streamlined native host and utilizes WebView2.
+It operates within a streamlined Native Windows Integration Component and utilizes WebView2.
 For more information, see [Microsoft Edge WebView2 and Microsoft 365 Apps](/deployoffice/webview2-install).

 ## Packaging